DCC-EX/mkdocs-test/snippets/exrail/exrail-ref.md

 Waits for random delay between min and max milliseconds (This is not blocking)

-- mindelay minumum delay in mS
+- mindelay minimum delay in ms
-- maxdelay maximum delay in mS
+- maxdelay maximum delay in ms

 ## DONE